cdsittampalam/documentation/docs/Deposit & Withdraw.md

 When creating a new withdrawal address, you need to choose the correct fund and asset for the withdrawal address.
 You then need to authorise the new address.

 Once you have selected a new address, you authorise its creation to confirm that it is valid from your side.
-The custodians then need to approve the creation of the new address in order for a withdrawal transaction to happen (see Approve a New Address (Custodian)).
+The custodians then need to approve the creation of the new address in order for a withdrawal transaction to happen.

 ---